Sarmkadan/dotnet-api-gateway/README.md

 curl -H "X-Custom-Header: value" http://localhost:5000/api/users
 ```

-## Configuration Reference
+## Configuration

-For a comprehensive guide to all configuration options, including gateway-level settings and detailed policy configurations for routes (Authentication, Caching, Circuit Breaker, Rate Limiting, Request Coalescing), please see the [Configuration Reference](docs/configuration-reference.md) documentation.
+The gateway uses the `DotnetApiGateway` section in `appsettings.json` for configuration.
+See [appsettings.example.json](appsettings.example.json) for all configurable values and their default settings.

+For advanced settings and policy definitions, refer to the [Configuration Reference](docs/configuration-reference.md).

 ## Usage Examples